aallbrig/stock-market-words/README.md

 - [ ] Bash script to pull stock tickers
 - [ ] Python script to pull info about stock ticker from Yahoo Finance
 - [ ] Website acceptance tests
+    - [ ] Website has all exchanges section
     - [ ] Website has NASDAQ exchange section
     - [ ] Website has NYSE exchange section
     - [ ] Website has AMEX exchange section
-    - [ ] Website provides telemetry on user activitiy
+    - [ ] Website provides telemetry on user activity
 - [ ] Website (First Draft)
     - [x] Website describes itself
+    - [x] QR code to QA environment
     - [ ] Website has NASDAQ exchange section
     - [ ] Website has NYSE exchange section
     - [ ] Website has AMEX exchange section
-    - [ ] Website provides telemetry on user activitiy
+    - [ ] Website provides telemetry on user activity
 - [ ] Website is available from Github Pages
     - [ ] Website JS loads QR code for Github Pages, when it detects it is running there
 - [ ] Website is deployed to Github Pages using Github Actions